mikeguardiola/azure-network-protocols/README.md

 <img src="https://imgur.com/trgjBhy.png"/>
 </p>
 <p>
 Go back to VM2-nsg Inbound Security Rules in Azure.
 Click on "DENY_ICMP_PING_FROM_ANYWHERE" to edit the rule.
-Under "Action", change from Deny to Allow.
+Under "Action", change from "Deny" to "Allow".
 Click on the blue "Save" button at the bottom of the screen.
 </p>
 <br />